How to Deal With a Toxic Boss

 2. Analyze the Toxicity

-3. Avoid the Boss When Possible
+3. Avoid the Toxic Boss When Possible

-Unless it’s necessary (for example, a meeting), avoid placing yourself in the same room as your boss.
-Doing so can make it more difficult for them to target you with toxic behavior.
-If you do find yourself needing to be in the same room, request that you have another individual, such as another person from management, in the room too.
+If you do find yourself needing to be in the same room, request that you have someone else their too.
 Chances are if you are in a group setting with other individuals, their behavior will remain neutral — for they don’t want to look bad in front of their peers.

 4. Create Boundaries